 - Easy to transport

-Equipment Needed To Make Smoked Pig Shots On The Grill
+Equipment Needed To Make Smoked Pig Shots

 None of the kitchen essentials here are too hard to find and some of them may not even be necessary.

-I am listing the extreme list of kitchen items you may use to prepare the double meat appetizer with spicy cheese but feel free to adapt to your personal preparation style.
+I am listing the extreme list of kitchen items you may use to prepare the double meat appetizer with spicy cheese but feel free to adapt to your preparation style.

-- mixing bowl
+- Mixing bowl

-- spoon
+- Measuring cup and spoon

 Ingredients For Your Pig Shots On The Grill